List of Jeopardy! contestants: Mattea Roach

-Mattea Roach, a tutor living in Toronto, Ontario, and originally from Halifax, Nova Scotia, won 23 games in a row (moving her into fifth place for the most consecutive games won in show history) with her run ending on May 6, 2022, having won US$560,983 (sixth in show history).
-She is the longest-running and highest-earning Canadian champion in Jeopardy! history.
+Mattea Roach, a tutor living in Toronto, Ontario, and originally from Halifax, Nova Scotia, won 23 games in a row (moving them into fifth place for the most consecutive games won in show history) with their run ending on May 6, 2022, having won US$560,983 (sixth in show history).
+They are the longest-running and highest-earning Canadian champion in Jeopardy! history.
 Roach was seeded third in the 2022 Tournament of Champions, behind Amy Schneider and Matt Amodio.

 Ryan Long

-Ryan Long won 16 games in May and June 2022.
+Ryan Long won 16 games in May and June 2022, and $299,400.
+He lost his 17th game to future six-day winner and 2022 Tournament of Champions semifinalist Eric Ahasic.
+Ryan also appeared in the 2022 Tournament of Champions, losing in the quarterfinals to Maureen O'Neil.
 His previous jobs include dishwasher, water ice truck driver, piano delivery guy, airport security worker, supermarket cashier, bouncer, street sweeper, warehouse laborer, package handler, office clerk, CCT operator, and rideshare driver.

 Cris Pannullo

-Cris Pannullo, a customer success operations manager from Ocean City, New Jersey, won 21 games in October, November and December 2022.
+Cris Pannullo, a customer success operations manager from Ocean City, New Jersey, won $748,286 during his 21 appearances in October, November and December 2022.
 His games were interrupted by the Tournament of Champions and Second Chance Tournament.
+Pannullo was defeated on the December 6, 2022 episode by Andy Tirrell.

+Andrew Tirrell

+Andrew Tirrell, professor of political science and international relations from San Diego, California, won $67,399 during six appearances, including regular season contests in December of 2022, and appearances in the 2024 Champions Wildcard Tournament.
+Tirrell defeated 21-game champion Cris Pannullo on December 6, 2022, and won $50,000 as runner-up to Juveria Zaheer in the Champions Wildcard.
+He served as the alternate for the 2024 Tournament of Champions.
+During his first-day Jeopardy! contestant chat, Tirrell discussed the fisheries research he conducted in Arctic Norway, while his second-day contestant chat revealed his plans to use part of his winnings to start backyard beekeeping with his son, Theo.

+Hannah Wilson

+Hannah Wilson, a data scientist from Chicago, Illinois, won $229,801 during her eight appearances in May 2023, and has qualified for the Tournament of Champions.
+Hannah has identified herself as transgender and has cited Amy Schneider as an inspiration to compete on the show.

+Ben Chan

+Ben Chan, a philosophy professor from Green Bay, Wisconsin, won $252,600 during his nine appearances in April and May 2023, and has qualified for the Tournament of Champions.
+All nine of his wins were runaway victories.

+Adriana Harmeyer

+Adriana Harmeyer, an archivist in West Lafayette, Indiana, from Huntington, West Virginia, won $351,600 during her 15-day win-streak in June and qualified three times over for the Tournament of Champions.
+On June 19, Drew Basile from Birmingham, Michigan defeated Harmeyer to end her historic run.

+Jay Fisher

+Jay Fisher, a former appointed State Senator from Illinois for 22 hours, defeated nine-day champion Issac Hirsch and won $31,200 before losing on his fourth appearance.